tomaspietravallo/Spark-AR/delay-a-texture/README.md

 ---

 ## English
-> **IMPORTANT: It's 17 JUL 2020 23:15 UTC-3 and I've just seen a method for doing this that's waaaay faster and better.
-I still haven't reverse engineered it but please bear in mind this is not the best way to do this.**

 > Note: This is still more manual than I'd like it to be, it's not just changing one value.
 If a new update or scriting with render passes is released this will probably become obsolete.
 As of now this is sort of a tutorial.